davmartini/openshift/sample-apps/knative/README.md

 # Demo for OpenShift Serverless

-## Deploy our Application to Knative using kn
+## Deploy an application to Knative using kn

 1. Create a new space
 ```